Last updated: July 4th, 2025

 domain-sift

-By using RPZ, you can define DNS blocking policies in a
+With RPZ, you can create DNS blocking policies in a standardized way.

 Here’s how to use domain-sift